 - MDL counsel of record from the transferor district courts can call the MDL Clerk to inquire about receiving a User Name and Password to file via CM/ECF but, each judge determines whether User Names and Passwords are given to MDL attorneys.

 - Attorneys rarely file documents with the SDFL in SDFL cases that have been transferred to another court where an MDL is proceeding.

 - If directed by the Court to file in an associated case, your filings will ONLY be in that particular case and will not have a docket entry in the master case.

 ** Remember: If counsel from a transferor district wishes to have his/her case transferred to a litigation in SDFL, they must request this from the Judicial Panel on Multi-District Litigation (JPML) first unless they are requesting that the judge transfer the case via another statute.
 Upon notification of the request, the JPML will review the case and probably issue a Conditional Transfer Order in that particular case or group of cases.
 They should not initially file a case in SDFL unless there is appropriate jurisdiction to file there.

 When an attorney leaves the firm, both the attorney and the firm need to consider the implications to the CM/ECF noticing system.
 For those cases that will remain with the attorney, the attorney needs to electronically file a Notice of Change of Address in all pending cases they have with the Court and update their contact information through their PACER account.
 Please see Updating Your Information under Attorney Resources.

-For those cases that will remain with the firm, the firm needs to electronically file a Notice of Substitution of Counsel or a Notice of Change of Counsel to ensure that the Court docket accurately reflects the proper attorney of record and that the new attorney of record is properly set up to receive email notifications.
+For those cases that will remain with the firm, the firm needs to electronically file a Notice of Substitution of Counsel or a Notice of Change of Counsel to ensure that the Court docket accurately reflects the proper attorney of record so that the new attorney of record will receive email notifications.